 During Reagan’s administration, her parents took her and her brother to D.C.
 “I . . . got inspired by the history of our country and leadership and saw a direct tie to the service orientation of my family to public policy.”

-When Ted was behind in the polls for the Senate primary, he said, “Sweetheart, I’d like us to liquidate our entire net worth, liquid net worth, and put it into the campaign.”
+When Ted was behind in the polls for the Senate primary, he came to Heidi with a proposal.
+“Sweetheart, I’d like us to liquidate our entire net worth, liquid net worth, and put it into the campaign.”

 “What astonished me, then and now, was Heidi within 60 seconds said, ‘Absolutely,’ with no hesitation.”
 They invested over a million dollars, “which is all we had saved,” Cruz added.